NREL/sup3r/examples/sup3rwind/README.rst

 Example Sup3rWind Data Usage
 -----------------------------

 Sup3rWind data can be used in generally the same way as `Sup3rCC <https://nrel.github.io/sup3r/examples/sup3rcc.html>`_ data, with the condition that Sup3rWind includes only wind data and ancillary variables for modeling wind energy generation.
-Refer to the Sup3rCC example notebook `here <https://github.com/NREL/sup3r/tree/main/examples/sup3rcc/using_the_data.ipynb>`_ for usage patterns.
+Refer to the Sup3rCC `example notebook <https://github.com/NREL/sup3r/tree/main/examples/sup3rcc/using_the_data.ipynb>`_ for usage patterns.

 Running Sup3rWind Models
 -------------------------